Latissimus Dorsi Flap

 Known for its effectiveness and natural-looking results, the Latissimus Dorsi Flap technique typically takes two to three hours to complete.
 Patients can expect a one-to-three day hospital stay, but this will vary depending on the patient.
 Most patients do not experience any long-term limitations stemming from the relocation of the skin and tissue from the latissimus dorsi area, and patients who have had this procedure typically resume their normal activities once recovery is complete.1,2

-The surgeons at the Long Island Plastic Surgical Group’s Breast Reconstruction Surgery Center have been educated and specialty-trained at some of the world’s most respected medical institutions and cancer centers, including Memorial Sloan Kettering.
-At LIPSG, we make every effort to ensure each patient is well-educated on all aspects of procedures, from the preoperative period through to the last step in recovery.
+The surgeons at New York Plastic Surgical Group’s Breast Reconstruction Surgery Center have been educated and specialty-trained at some of the world’s most respected medical institutions and cancer centers, including Memorial Sloan Kettering.
+At NYPS Group, we make every effort to ensure each patient is well-educated on all aspects of procedures, from the preoperative period through to the last step in recovery.
 Our surgeons have performed more than 10,000 breast reconstruction surgeries, using every major technique available, including the Latissimus Dorsi Flap procedure.

 Ready for a Consultation?